 Check out prospective planners' websites for photos of recent weddings they've done to help narrow down your list.
-Notice whether elements (like colors, décor and lighting) seem to have a cohesive look and if there's an overarching style that the weddings share.
-This is probably what the planner is most experienced with, so decide if you like it.
-If all the weddings they've planned look over the top and glamorous and you're looking for a small, intimate gathering, it may not be the right planner for you.
-Also, look for information about the types of planning services they offer, clients they've worked with, awards and membership in professional associations (such as the Association of Bridal Consultants).
+Be sure to see if elements (like colors, décor and lighting) have a cohesive look and if there's an overarching style that the weddings share.
+If all the weddings they've planned look over-the-top and glamorous and you want a small, intimate gathering, they may not be the right planner for you.
+Check to see if your list of planners have specialized in the region where you’d like to marry too.
+Finally, look for information about the types of planning services they offer, clients they've worked with, and awards or membership in professional associations (such as the Association of Bridal Consultants).

 2. Follow Up With Your Favorites

-Call your top three or four picks to confirm the following: types of planning services offered, wedding date availability, and price range and/or cost of the average wedding they plan.
-If their answers fit your budget and your vision, set up appointments to meet with each of them.
+Call your top three or four picks to confirm the following: types of planning services offered, wedding date availability, and price range.
+If their answers fit your budget and your vision, set up appointments to meet with each.

 3. Prepare for Your First Meeting

 Bring magazine tear-outs, photos, Pinterest picks and inspiration boards with you when you meet with potential planners.
-At your meeting, you obviously want to get a sense of the quality of their weddings by asking them about events they've done and perusing their portfolios, but you're also looking at their personalities: Is this someone you can work with intimately for months at a time?
+At your meeting, ask the wedding planner any and all questions you have to get all the information you need.
+Beyond their responses to your questions, take note of their personalities.
+Is this someone you can work with closely for months at a time?
 Voice your ideas about your style and colors and see how the planner responds—they should meet your thoughts with enthusiasm.
-Then ask how they'd pull off your vision to get a better idea of how they work.
-A good planner should be able to listen to your ideas and hone them to make your wedding something truly unique and memorable.

 4. Call Their References